robwillup/mithrandir/README.md

 <h1>Always Learning</h1>

-In this repo I try satiate my thirst for computer science and software engineering knowledge and my curiosity of different software development technologies, techniques, patterns and best practices.
+This repo is my notebook where I try to keep all the relevant content I've been learning about computer science and software engineering.
+This practice is helping me become a more skilled and knowledgeable professional and hopefully it will be beneficial to others as well.

 <p align="center">
   <img width=330 height=400 src="assets/images/gandalf.jpg">